The Ponderings of Yaj Ekim

 243

-Are at the forefront, the tip of the spear,
+Are at the forefront, at the tip of the spear,

 From all that history has to offer,

-But do not let it weigh upon the decisions
+But do not let it weigh upon the many decisions,

-That will be required to survive civilization’s unraveling.
+That will soon be required to survive civilization’s unraveling.

 244

-If you cannot examine the universe in your mind,
+If you cannot examine the cosmos in your mind,

 Then your destiny is just one conditioned journey or another,